-It's a rare privilege to be paid to create a large, business-critical web application from the ground up.
-I've been fortunate to do just that at Avalara, building a content management system called Content Central.
-Although it's only available to a few hundred employees, I'm as proud of the application as if it were used by millions.
-I certainly didn't built it single-handedly; at least 9 engineers have contributed significant changes.
-However, as the technical lead on this project from day 1, I'm in a unique position to tell the story of this middle-aged enterprise web application.
+An engineer rarely gets the chance to create a big business-critical web application from scratch.
+I was fortunate to do just that at Avalaraopen in new window building a content management system called Content Central.
+Although it’s only available to a few hundred employees, I’m still very proud of what we made.
+I didn’t built it by myself of course; at least 9 engineers contributed major changes.
+As the technical lead on this project from day one, I can tell most of the story of this middle-aged enterprise web application.

-Avalara's flagship offering, AvaTax, calculates how much tax should be charged on a transaction at a certain time and place.
-To do that, the Content Research department translates the ever-changing tax regulations around the world into data that AvaTax can use.
-Besides tracking many strange and complicated tax scenarios and fees, they maintain the geographical boundaries of tax jurisdictions too.
+Avalara’s main product, AvaTaxopen in new window, calculates how much tax should be charged on a transaction at a certain time and place.
+To do that, the Content Research team translates tax regulations around the world into data that AvaTax can use.
+Besides tracking manyopen in new windowstrangeopen in new window and complicatedopen in new window tax scenarios and fees, they also draw and edit geographical boundaries of tax jurisdictions too.

-In Avalara's early growth years, the customer-facing systems were rightfully prioritized, while internal systems were not.
-For certain types of content, researchers transcribed tax data into enormously wide and deep tables in Excel files, which were reviewed and transformed into database update scripts every month.
-The manpower needed to make it all work month after month was both impressive and heartbreaking.
-Eventually it was inescapable that it was time to pay down the technical and process debt in order to improve accuracy and scale.
-Content Central was conceived as a web application to replace and modernize the content process.
+In Avalara’s early years, customer-facing systems were given the most attention while internal systems were not.
+Every month, researchers put tax data into huge Excel files, which were converted into database update scripts.
+The amount of work they spent doing this was amazing and terrible at the same time.
+Eventually they had to pay down the technical and process debt to be more accurate and move faster.
+Management decided to create a web application to replace and modernize the content process.

-When I joined the project, I was allowed a few months to gather information, sit with the researchers and learn their process and pains, and create static prototypes.
-In terms of getting feedback on a proposal, I'm not a fan of wireframes and presentations.
-I believe that it's well worth the effort to make a clickable prototype that people can actually interact with in their own browser.
-I'm convinced that those prototypes were instrumental in communicating at a level that would not have been possible with wireframes or mockups.
+When I joined the project, they gave me a few months to gather information, sit with the researchers and learn their process, and create some prototypes.
+Personally, I’m not a fan of wireframes and presentations.
+It’s really worth spending the time to make a clickable prototype that people can actually play with in their own browser.
+Those prototypes were critical for collaborating with the research team and planning the application.

-After more than a year and a half of research, development, beta testing, and a big organizational change, we celebrated a significant milestone when the first batch of U.S. sales tax rates curated in Content Central was published to AvaTax.
-In the following months and years we added more capabilities and "on-boarded" more teams in a familiar cadence: research, propose, train, test, deploy, review, repeat.
+After more than a year and a half of research, development, testing, and one big organizational change, there were plenty of high-fives when we published the first batch of U.S. sales tax rates to AvaTax.
+Over time we added more capabilities and brought on more teams in the same pattern: research, proposal, development, training, testing, launch, and review.

-It's not enough to just build and launch a web app and enable logins.
-That's the easiest part, by far.
-I have learned that there are many links in the chain of of a successful application, such as:
+It’s not enough to just build and launch a web app and enable logins.
+That’s the easiest part, by far.
+There are many important links in the chain of of a successful application, such as:

 - Old data must be cleaned and imported accurately and repeatably.

-- There must be little to no expectation of changes to upstream and downstream systems.
+- You can’t rely on changes to upstream and downstream systems.
 Every external dependency is a potential project-killer.

-- End-users must have training, confidence, and motivation to use the new application.
+- People need training, confidence, and motivation to use the new application.

-- There must be a definitive moment when people start using the new system and stop using the old system, like Cortez scuttling his fleet or Caesar crossing the Rubicon.
+- There should be a specific moment when people start using the new system and stop using the old system, and you absolutely have to throw a party to celebrate.

 Content Central is a web application with a static front-end, REST API, and a relational database hosted in AWS.
 The following explains what is under the hood right now, along with some thoughts of what I might do differently today.

-Content Cental's front-end started with AngularJS, but now it is a Vue application.
-Check out this article for more detail about Vue.
-The application is split up into mini-apps using Vue's multi-page build option.
-That is an artifact of when we ported the application from Angular to Vue over a few months, section by section.
-If this project was being built today, however, I'd prefer to make it fully SSR, possibly using Nuxt.
-That's because we use Vue's router and state management, but the multi-page nature of Content Central sometimes causes problems.
+Content Cental’s front-end started with AngularJS, but now it is a Vue applicationopen in new window.
+I wrote more about what’s so special about Vue here.
+The app is split up into mini-apps with Vue’s multi-pageopen in new window build option.
+That is left over from when we ported the application from Angular to Vue over a few months, section by section.
+If this project was being built today, I’d try to make it fully SSRopen in new window, maybe using Nuxtopen in new window.
+That’s because we use Vue’s routeropen in new window and state managementopen in new window, but the multi-page nature of Content Central sometimes causes problems.

-We are using the Vuetify UI framework, an open-source implementation of Google's Material Design for Vue.
-While it's possible (and fun!) to create a complete design system, I think we made the right call given our constraints.
-Customizing a well-structured and high-quality framework like Vuetify has been a major productivity boost.
-I think a good alternative might be BootstrapVue, if for no other reason than the ubiquity of Bootstrap itself.
+We chose to use the Vuetify UI frameworkopen in new window, an open-source implementation of Google’s Material Design for Vue.
+While it’s possible (and fun!) to build a complete design systemopen in new window, I think we made the right call for a small team.
+Vuetify is awesome and has been a major productivity boost.
+A good alternative might be BootstrapVueopen in new window, if for no other reason than the popularity of Bootstrapopen in new window itself.

-We use Pug markup in our single file component templates because it's a little cleaner than HTML.
-The CSS preprocessor is Stylus, but I think when we upgrade to Vuetify 2 we'll be switching over to SASS.
-I don't have strong feelings about Pug or Stylus, but I appreciate that they make messy HTML and CSS a little cleaner.
+We use Pugopen in new window markup in our single file component templates because it’s a little cleaner than HTML.
+The CSS preprocessor is Stylusopen in new window, but SASS would be a good choice nowadays.
+Pug and Stylus make writing HTML and CSS a little cleaner.

-We use map tiles from Mapbox to display maps, but we don't use the Mapbox GL library.
-Instead, we use OpenLayers thanks to the vastly superior geometry editing tools.
-We also use Turf.js to manipulate GeoJSON in both the client and the server.
+We use map tiles from Mapboxopen in new window to display maps, but not the Mapbox GL libraryopen in new window.
+Instead, we use OpenLayersopen in new window because it has much better geometry editing tools.
+We also use Turf.jsopen in new window to edit GeoJSON in both the client and the server.

 The API is Expressopen in new window on Nodeopen in new window.
 The process manager is PM2open in new window.
 Using the Sequelize ORMopen in new window, we serve up a standard RESTful API.
 For production, the front end assets static assets are built and bundled with the API in a Docker image, which is then deployed to a cluster with Terraform.

-This is the part of the stack that would be the most different, if I were starting this project now.
-Instead of Express, I'd investigate using Fastify or possibly micro.
-I don't think I'd use an ORM again, I'd rather use node-postgres directly.
-A GraphQL endpoint with Hasura or PostGraphile might have met 80% of our needs, but we still would have needed REST endpoints for the other 20%.
-I'd look at ways to host and deploy the static portion of Content Central on a CDN outside of Node/Docker, per the JAMstack best practices.
+If starting over, instead of Express, I’d consider using Fastifyopen in new window or possibly microopen in new window.
+I’d rather use node-postgresopen in new window directly than an ORM.
+A GraphQL endpoint with Hasuraopen in new window or PostGraphileopen in new window might have met 80% of our needs, but we still would have needed REST endpoints for the other 20%.
+I’d try to host the static portion of Content Central on a CDN outside of Node/Docker, as described in the JAMstack best practicesopen in new window.

-The database is PostgreSQL because we make heavy use of PostGIS.
-Redis helps out with some caching and session management.
-We experimented with ArangoDB at one point, but PostgreSQL has proven itself time and again.
-I have nothing but high praise for PostgreSQL and PostGIS, especially the documentation.
+The database is PostgreSQLopen in new window because we make heavy use of PostGISopen in new window.
+Redisopen in new window helps out with some caching and session management.
+We experimented with ArangoDBopen in new window at one point, but PostgreSQL has proven itself time and again.
+PostgreSQL and PostGIS are fantastic, especially the documentation.

 - Editing boundaries with OpenLayers + Turf.js